IBM-Cloud/multiple-deployment-options/README.md

 | [package.json](service/action/package.json) | Specify the action entry point (handler.js) |
 | [deploy.js](service/deploy.js) | Helper to deploy and undeploy the OpenWhisk action |

+### Tester web app

+Under the `tester` directory is a simple web application to register and test the deployed micro-services.
+It can be pushed to Bluemix with `cf push` or simply executed locally with `python -m SimpleHTTPServer 28080` as example.

 ## Contribute

 Please create a pull request with your desired changes.